shadezer0/TinkerMachine/content/blog/2022/08-almanack-of-nr.md

 > Desire is a contract you make with yourself to be unhappy until you get what you want.

 ### Exercise
-- Naval talks about exercise as the "the habit that most positively impacts his life".
+- Naval talks about exercise as "the habit that most positively impacts his life".
 I've only managed to have an inconsistent exercise routine over the years and never at a stage where I could see growth.
 The occasional run and a couple of push-ups here and there.

 - The daily morning workout is something I'm deeply considering to do.
 The fact that it's taking place in the morning means:
   1. I get to do it first thing after waking up giving me a rush of energy and positive thoughts for the rest of the day.